 The \APPR fault model enables engineers to specify (1) the \emph{position} of each data item in the buffer, (2) their \emph{span}, and (3) their \emph{representation type}.
 Our current implementation supports six data representation types: int, long int, float, double, bin (i.e., data that should be treated in its binary form), hex (i.e., data that should be treated as hexadecimal).
 Further, for each data item, \APPR enables engineers to specify one or more data faults using the mutation operator identifiers.
 For each operator, the engineer shall provide values for the required configuration parameters \REVIEW{B.6}{(e.g., the nominal range for a numeric data item). }

 Table~\ref{table:operators} provides the list of mutation operators included in \APPR along with their description \REVIEW{B.8}{and a description of their configuration parameters}.
 The \APPR mutation operators generate \emph{mutated data item instances} through one or more \emph{mutation procedures}, which are the functions that generate a mutated data item instance given a correct data item instance observed at runtime.
-For example, the \emph{VAT} operator includes only one mutation procedure (i.e., setting the current value above the threshold) while the \emph{VOR} operator includes two mutation procedures, which are (1) replacing the current value with a value above the specified valid range and (2) replacing the current value with a value below the valid range. \REVIEW{A.3}{The operators VOR, BF, INV, and SS have been inspired by related work~\cite{di2015generating,PeachFuzzer,Matinnejad19}; instead, the operators VAT, VBT, FVAT, FVBT, FVOR, IV, ASA, and HV are a contribution of this paper and were conceptualised from discussions with engineers having leading roles in ESA, \GomSpace{}, and \LuxSpace{}, our partners in this research\footnote{Our discussions involved the Head of Software for \ESAIL, the Mission Lead for \GomSpace Luxembourg, the Head of the Flight Software Systems Section at ESA ESTEC, and several software engineers working with \GomSpace, \LuxSpace, and ESA.}.
-Further, our partners confirmed the appropriateness of every operator in Table~\ref{table:operators} to simulate plausible and critical interoperability faults in CPS software; our partners also confirmed that they could not recall other types of data modifications leading to interoperability problems.} Although other data representation types (e.g., null terminated strings) and operators (e.g., replacement of a random char in a string) might be envisioned, in this paper, we focus on operators that are critical in the CPS context, \REVIEW{B.9}{based on our discussions with domain experts.} For example, CPS components are unlikely to exchange strings.
+For example, the \emph{VAT} operator includes only one mutation procedure (i.e., setting the current value above the threshold) while the \emph{VOR} operator includes two mutation procedures, which are (1) replacing the current value with a value above the specified valid range and (2) replacing the current value with a value below the valid range. \REVIEW{A.3}{The operators VOR, BF, INV, and SS have been inspired by related work~\cite{di2015generating,PeachFuzzer,Matinnejad19}; instead, the operators VAT, VBT, FVAT, FVBT, FVOR, IV, ASA, and HV are a contribution of this paper and were conceptualised from discussions with engineers having leading roles in ESA, GomSpace, and LuxSpace, our partners in this research\footnote{Our discussions involved the Head of Software for \ESAIL, the Mission Lead for GomSpace Luxembourg, the Head of the Flight Software Systems Section at ESA ESTEC, and several software engineers working with GomSpace, LuxSpace, and ESA.}.}